Easy Tres Leches Cake With Cake Mix

-This easy Tres Leches Cake with Cake Mix recipe uses boxed cake mix, sweetened condensed milk, and cinnamon for the best shortcut dessert you'll find!
+This easy Tres Leches Cake with Cake Mix recipe uses boxed cake mix and a sweet three milk mixture, topped with rich whipped cream & cinnamon for the best shortcut dessert you'll find!

 What is Tres Leches Cake?

-But just because it sounds complicated doesn't mean it is!
-Making this cake is just as simple as baking a plain old boxed cake mix (that's revved up a little) in the oven, mixing together a few kinds of milk that are readily available at your nearest grocery store, and pouring it over.
+But it doesn't have to be complicated to make!
+Making this cake is just as simple as baking a plain old boxed cake mix (that's revved up a little), mixing a few kinds of milk that are readily available at your nearest grocery store, and pouring it over.
 Super simple and so incredibly tasty.

 That brings me to one of my favorite kitchen hacks (and one of my most popular Instagram posts ever).
 I shared this a while back and people went nuts over it!